Coral Sea Kayaking Beyond Borders

 At the northern extent of the Coral Sea and far away from the maddening crowds, there is a chain of islands freckled across a canvas of blue.
 This island chain is a place of legend; a place so renowned for it's beauty that sailors and explorers only dare whisper it's name among friends.
 A place untouched by tourists and whose islands are so ideal for kayaking that it’s hard to believe places like this still exist on Earth.
 The only true way to understand the magnitude of this destination is to experience it firsthand.
 So, join Coral Sea Kayaking for the journey of a lifetime to the forgotten islands of the Louisiade Archipelago.

-Coral Sea Kayaking is committed to sustainable and sensitive tourism development in these islands and hopes that through Sea Kayak tourism, essential basics like healthcare and reliable drinking water can be supplied to the friendly people of the Louisiades.
+Coral Sea Kayaking is committed to sustainable and sensitive practices, and hopes that through Sea Kayak tourism, essential basics like healthcare and reliable drinking water can be supplied to the friendly people of the Louisiades.